 Responsibilities of the EqOC

 Ensure the integrity of the equivalency process.

+Serve as an alternate equivalency evaluator or appoint a temporary designee if and when an appointed MQ/EQ committee member does not submit an Equivalency Evidence Validation form within five working days.

 Administer the District equivalency training program.
 Work with District and College Human Resource Representatives regarding content and scheduling of training.
-Equivalency trainings will be scheduled a minimum of twice per semester.
+Equivalency trainings will be scheduled a minimum of once per semester at each college in person or online.

 Resolve equivalency inconsistencies and disputes and MQ/EQ Committee membership issues.